JKWA/funx/usage-rules/ord.md

 end
 ```

-### Implicit Identity Tiebreaker
+### No Implicit Tiebreaker

-The DSL automatically appends an identity projection as the final tiebreaker:
+The DSL does NOT add an implicit tiebreaker.
+If two values are equal on all specified fields, they compare as `:eq`:

 ```elixir
 ord do